-In this case the earner is proactive and requests the badge by filling in evidences in a badge application.
-After assessing the application submitted by the earner the issuer, who is in this case a reviewer, can accept and issue or reject the application.
-In OBF a badge application is build by a creator in the Creator tools → Badge applications → Create new badge application section, but it can be activated (displayed to potential earners) and managed by users in the Issuer tools > Review application section.
+In this case the earner is proactive and requests the badge by filling in evidence in a badge application.
+After assessing the application submitted by the earner, the issuer, who is in this case a reviewer, can accept and issue or reject the application.
+In OBF, a badge application is built by a creator in the Creator tools → Badge applications → Create new badge application section, but it can be activated (displayed to potential earners) and managed by users in the Issuer tools > Review application section.

 3. Milestone badges

 The third way to issue badges in OBF is by using the milestone badge feature in the Creator tools menu.
 A milestone badge is a chain of badges setting a pathway for the earners.
 The idea is that the milestone badge is issued automatically when the “smaller” badges required have been earned by the earner.
 You can find more detailed instructions on creating milestone badges from this help document (Creator tools → Milestone badges).

 It is possible for an organisation to create and share badges with other OBF user organisations.
 For example, an association can create badges that are useful to several other partner associations in its network and allow them to issue them in their own name.
 When a shared badge is issued by other organisations, the information about the original creator is added to the badge metadata.